SharathcAcharya/mflix/CHECKLIST.md

 ## 🚀 You're All Set!

-Once all items are checked, your MFlix application is ready to use!
+Once all items are checked, your ScreenPlex application is ready to use!

 Enjoy building your Netflix clone! 🎬🍿